damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. Having pets, children, significant others, friends and family visible during video chats is encouraged.
 If they are humans, ask them to wave at your remote team member to say 'Hi'.
-1. Email forwarding rules are specified in [a Google Doc accessible to people in the company](https://docs.google.com/document/d/1rrVgD2QVixuAf07roYws7Z8rUF2gJKrrmTE4Z3vtENo/edit), if you want to change a rule or add a forwarding email alias, please [make a suggestion](https://support.google.com/docs/answer/6033474?hl=en) in the document.
+1. Email forwarding rules are specified in the shared "GitLab Email Forwarding" Google doc accessible to people in the company, if you want to change a rule or add a forwarding email alias, please [make a suggestion](https://support.google.com/docs/answer/6033474?hl=en) in the document.
 1. Emails are asynchronous, for example if your manager emails you on a weekend it is fine to reply during the workweek.
 1. If an email is or has become urgent feel free to ping people via chat referencing